Research Organization for Agriculture and Food

 The Research Organization for Agriculture and Food (Organisasi Riset Pertanian dan Pangan, ORPP) is one of Research Organizations under the umbrella of the National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, BRIN).
 The organization is transformation of Indonesian Agency for Agricultural Research and Development (Badan Penelitian dan Pengembangan Pertanian, Balitbangtan) of Ministry of Agriculture (Kementerian Pertanian, Kementan).
 On 24 January 2022, it is announced that the organization expected to be formed on 1 February 2022.
 ORPP formation is finalized on 1 March 2022 and is functional since 4 March 2022 with inauguration of its first head, Puji Lestari.

 Structure

-The structure of ORPP is as follows:
+As the latest Chairman of BRIN Decree No. 21/2023, the structure of ORPP is as follows: